giggity-hub/soloschiss2/examples/knowledgebasebot/training_data/readme.md

 # Stuttbard

+## Generating training Data
+To generate the training data run `python3 -m create_data.py`.
+Make sure to run it as a module because fuck python imports.
+The script evaluates all python files and writes the result of the main methods into a json file with the same name.
+After that all json files are bundled into a single one.
+The complete training data will be in `./data.json`

 ## Training Data
 There are two methods of creating training data.
 Either with a json file or a python file.
 ### With python File